chrisarg/Bit-Set/README.md

 This software up to and including v0.10 is copyright (c) 2025 Christos Argyropoulos.
 For versions after v0.10, the distribution as a whole is copyright (c) 2025 Joe Schaefer and Christos Argyropoulos.

-This software is distributed under the MIT license
+This software is released under the [MIT license](https://mit-license.org/).